Cycling in Japan

 Accommodation

-We use a mix of hotels and ryokans (traditional Japanese inns).
+We use a mix of Western- and Japanese-style hotels and ryokans (traditional Japanese inns).

-We also stay in ryokans (traditional inns).
-While comfortable and full of local character, rooms do not generally have private facilities and bedding is normally thick futon mattresses placed on tatami mats on the floor.
-Almost all the accommodations have a private onsen, which means you can soak as soon as you arrive in from cycling, a superb way to recuperate after a day on the bike.
+While ryokans (traditional Japanese inns) are full of local character, rooms do not generally have private bathrooms and bedding is normally thick futon mattresses placed on tatami mats on the floor.
+Some of the accommodations may have a private onsen, which means you can soak as soon as you arrive, a superb way to recuperate after a day on the bike.

-In the Unesco-listed town of Shirakawa-go, we usually spend one night in a gassho-zukuri farmhouse.
-In the traditional style, guest rooms come with tatami mat floors, futons and a low table.
+In Shirakawa-go, we usually spend one night in a gassho-zukuri farmhouse.
+In the traditional style, guestrooms come with tatami mat floors, futons, and a low table.
 Toilets are typically modern but shared.
-Due to limited availability, the group may stay in different houses near each other and the accommodation may be dormitory style with up to six people (split according to sex) sharing a room.
+Due to limited availability, the group may stay in different houses near each other, and the accommodation may be dormitory style with up to six people (split according to sex) sharing a room.
 Staying here is a unique and memorable experience.

-A single supplement can be booked only for the seven nights’ hotel accommodation in Tokyo, Kanazawa, Wajima, Gifu and Kyoto for a supplement payable at the time of booking and subject to availability.
-Elsewhere a single room may be available locally on payment of a supplement but, as some of the hotels and ryokans used are quite small, this cannot be guaranteed.
+A single supplement can be booked only for the 10 nights’ hotel accommodation in Tokyo, Kanazawa, Echizen, Tsuruga, Takayama, Gifu and Kyoto for a supplement payable at the time of booking and subject to availability.
+Elsewhere a single room may be available locally on payment of a supplement but, as some of the accommodation used can be quite small, this cannot be guaranteed.

-Please note, the below accommodations are the standard.
+Please note, the properties listed in the itinerary are the normal accommodations used.
 However, there may be some departures where groups stay at similar establishments of a similar quality.

 Onsen (Japanese public bath)